yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     3601225d-21ff-45e8-bebc-ff84c058d290    RESTORED
     ```

-1. Verify that the salary column is back.
+1. Verify that the salary column is back:

     ```sql
     select * from employees;